Nodes Guide

 nano $HOME/.0gchain/config/config.toml

-to import your previous node_key.json or other files you can either :
+to import your previous key files, for example the node_key.json or other files you can either :

 • use docker cp command in another terminal to copy your files